Emerald vs Peridot

 There is a range of other, lesser-known green gemstones aside from emerald and peridot, including:

 - Green agate – The green variety of agate is a non-precious stone that’s known for the banding that distinguishes it from other types of chalcedony

 - Alexandrite – Alexandrite is a variety of Chrysoberyl that appears green during the daytime and takes on reddish hues at night

 - Apatite – Apatite is a semi-precious stone, and is the material with a score of 5 on the Mohs scale of hardness

 - Tsavorite garnet – Tsavorite is the name given to a variety of garnet that has an emerald green colour

-- Jade – Jade is a popular green mineral which is used ornamentally and has spiritual associations
+- Jade – Jade is a popular green mineral that is used ornamentally and has spiritual associations

 - Green sapphire – Sapphires can form naturally in a deep green colour when iron is present during their formation